An Earthquake Hit Hokkaido… but I Felt It in Tokyo 😱

 I'm a freelance food and travel writer and guidebook author from Hawaii, slowly eating my way around the world and sharing the flavors with you in these weekly updates and on ShoyuSugar.com

-You're on my list because you signed up on my website, purchased one of my products, or watched my presentation at a summit.
+You're on my list because you watched my presentation at a summit or purchased one of my products.
 I hope you'll enjoy the weekly content here, but feel free to use the "unsubscribe" button at the bottom of any email from me if you need to.
 No hard feelings!

 👉 Catch up on past editions of the newsletter here